Suffering from Agent Orange Exposure?

 Contact Us Now

-Agent Orange Claims Attorney
+Agent Orange Attorneys

-Many veterans who served in the 1960s and 1970s in Vietnam the Korean Demilitarized Zone (DMZ) on certain Royal Thai Air Bases, or in aircraft that carried herbicides suffer from cancer and other health problems.
-Today, the Department of Veterans Affairs (VA) presumes that certain diseases arose from veterans’ exposure to Agent Orange and other herbicide agents.
-The VA makes the same presumption for veterans who came into contact with the herbicide outside of Vietnam, the DMZ, and certain Thai Air Bases during that era.
+Many Veterans who served in the 1960s and 1970s in Vietnam, the Korean Demilitarized Zone (DMZ). on certain Royal Thai Air Bases, or in aircraft that carried herbicides suffer from cancer and other health problems.
+Today, the Department of Veterans Affairs (VA) presumes that certain diseases arose from Veterans’ exposure to Agent Orange and other herbicide agents.
+The VA makes the same presumption for Veterans who came into contact with the herbicide outside of Vietnam, the DMZ, and certain Thai Air Bases during that era.

-Unfortunately, the VA frequently fails to acknowledge a link between some disabilities and Agent Orange exposure, or fails to pay the proper amount of benefits to many of these veterans.
+Unfortunately, the VA frequently fails to acknowledge a link between some disabilities and Agent Orange exposure, or fails to pay the proper amount of benefits to many of these Veterans.

 The Veterans Affairs makes mistakes such as:

-• Denying a claim for disability compensation because the veteran’s disability is not recognized as a presumptive illness resulting from Agent Orange, even though medical evidence shows a connection.
+• Denying a claim for disability compensation because the Veteran’s disability is not recognized as a presumptive illness resulting from Agent Orange, even though medical evidence shows a connection.

 Who Is Eligible for Presumptive Agent Orange-Related Veterans Affairs Disability Benefits?